-7.5.31 Secretary/Treasurer.
-At the discretion of the Gaming Commission, a member of the Gaming Commission staff may be designated as Secretary/Treasurer to the Gaming Commission.
+Commission.
 The Secretary/Treasurer to the Commission shall be responsible for disbursement of Gaming Commission funds in accordance with Tribal governmental agency policies and the Gaming Commission budget.
-The Commissioner and Secretary/Treasurer shall approve payment of all goods and services for the Gaming Commission.
-All funds shall be paid out from Tribal accounts for the Gaming Commission expenditures and charged against the Gaming Commission shall also ensure that all official actions taken by the Gaming Commission are recorded, and that the written records thereof are maintained in accordance with applicable document retention policies.
+The Commission and Secretary/Treasurer shall approve payment of all goods and services for the Gaming Commission.
+All funds shall be paid out from Tribal accounts for the Gaming Commission expenditures and charged against the Gaming Commission's approved budget.
+The Secretary/Treasurer to the Commission shall also ensure that all official actions taken by the Gaming Commission are recorded, and that the written records thereof are maintained in accordance with applicable document retention policies.